 The Disney Princess Half Marathon Weekend presented by Children’s Miracle Network is one of the largest women-focused running events, featuring runners from across the nation and more than 28 countries.
-Though not as large as Disney’s Marathon Weekend, it’s an exciting race filled with lots of colorful tutus, tiaras and pixie dust!
-We’ve compiled the 7 things you need to know about how to make the most of this excellent runDisney event!
+Though not as large as Disney’s Marathon Weekend, it’s an exciting race filled with lots of colorful tutus, tiaras, and pixie dust!
+We’ve compiled the 7 things you need to know about how to make the most of this unique runDisney event!

 7 – There Will Be Lots of Runners

 The weekend kicks off Thursday, February 22, at the ESPN Wide World of Sports Complex with the runDisney Health & Fitness Expo.
 The Health and Fitness Expo is your first stop race weekend to pick up your race packet.
 The event features celebrity runner appearances, you’ll see and experience the latest in running and fitness equipment, and you’ll have the opportunity to attend seminars on training, racing, and nutrition.
-Finally, you’ll have the chance to purchase official runDisney merchandise and other sports related products offered by exhibitors.
+Finally, you’ll have the chance to purchase official runDisney merchandise and other sports-related products offered by exhibitors.

-All runners must attend the Expo to pick up their race bib, shirt and gEAR bag.
-Without the items in this packet you cannot race.
+All runners must attend the Expo to pick up their race bib, shirt, and gear bag.
+Without the items in this packet, you cannot race.
 Disney no longer allows others to pick up the packet for you.
 A valid ID and completed waiver is required.
 Adults will be allowed to pick up participant packets for runners under age 18.
 As a reminder, Packet Pick–Up will not be available on race morning.

-Note that in 2018 the Official runDisney Merchandise store will be located in the brand new Arena located just as you enter the ESPN Wide World of Sports complex.
+Note that in 2018, the Official runDisney Merchandise store will be located in the brand new Arena located just as you enter the ESPN Wide World of Sports complex.
 In addition to the store, pre-purchased commemorative item pick-up and character meet and greets will also take place in the Arena.
-If you want the best selection of merchandise go ahead and get in the merchandise queue first and then pick up your bib and race shirts after your shopping is completed.
+If you want the best selection of merchandise, go ahead and get in the merchandise queue first and then pick up your bib and race shirts after your shopping is completed.
 You’ll find your race bib pick up in the HP Field House and the race shirt pick up in the Visa Athletic Center.
 See the Event Guide for maps of all of the areas at the Expo.

 Many runners underestimate the time needed for the race expo.
-Include travel time, waiting to pick up your packet and commemorative items, time for shopping and time for any seminars you want to attend.
-The Expo will be open Thursday, Friday and Saturday.
+Include travel time, waiting to pick up your packet and commemorative items, time for shopping, and time for any seminars you want to attend.
+The Expo will be open Thursday, Friday, and Saturday.
 We recommend you get there as early as you can for the best selection of race merchandise.
 Merchandise always sells out at runDisney races.
 The earlier you get there, the better chance you’ll have of getting what you want!

 runDisney Health and Fitness Expo Hours – ESPN Wide World of Sports Complex